projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

      $ lxc exec openstack -- su -l stack

 2. Download and compile ACRN's source code.
-Refer to :ref:`getting-started-building`.
+Refer to :ref:`gsg`.

    .. note::
       All tools and build dependencies must be installed before you run the first ``make`` command.